chamelopi/multiplayer-poc-gd/README.md

 ## TODOs

-- Add movement script to units
 - Handle disconnect of client correctly on server side
-- Add light to scene
 - Add selection + movement functionality (?) for each player